phusion/passenger_apt_automation/README.md

 Other noteworthy tools:

- * `shell` -- Open a shell in the buildbox container for debugging purposes.
+ * `shell` -- Open a shell in a new buildbox container for debugging purposes.
- * `jenkins` -- Scripts to be run by our Jenkins continuous integration jobs, either after every commit or during release time.
+ * `jenkins/` -- Scripts to be run by our Jenkins continuous integration jobs, either after every commit or during release time.

 This project utilizes Docker for isolation.
 Because of the usage of Docker, these tools can be run on any 64-bit Linux system, including non-Debian-based systems.
 Though in practice, we've only tested on Ubuntu.